jfernandez37/fr3_ws/docs/getting_started/getting_started.md

     This automatically launches the camera with the correct settings, so you do not need to run the camera launch command above.

+* launch everything using the GUI

+    To use the GUI to build a node with instructions, use the command:

+    `ros2 run gear_place robot_gui.py`

+    This will walk you through building a file with instructions, then build the workspace and run the node you just created automatically.

 ## Packages
 * `gear_place` - Includes all code for moving the robot, identifying the gear with the realsense_camera, and the supervisors to control the robot
 * `gear_place_description` - Includes all meshes, robot visuals, and urdf files for generating the robot description and visualizing the robot in rviz